taskeenkayani/ext-direct-mvc/trunk/README.txt

 * No configuration is required if you are happy with the defaults
 * Default date format changed from the ugly M$ to the universal ISO
 * Controllers that participate in Ext Direct must derive from DirectController.
-  It's a new class in v3.0.0 and it contains overriden Json methods.
+  It's a new class in v3.0.0 and it contains overridden Json methods.
 * Descriptor generation method has been dropped (OptIn and OptOut)
 * DirectInclude attribute has been dropped
 * Controller extension methods (Direct and DirectEvent) have been dropper.
 Now